cervenkam/fjp/README.md

 # Semestral work KIV/FJP
-Minimalistic compiler from extended PL/0 to unreal mode x86 instructions
+Minimalistic compiler from extended PL/0 to unreal mode x86 instructions.

 ## Prerequisities
 It is designed to be run on Linux OS.
 If you are interested in another